Updated on 2025-07-22 GMT+08:00

 Specifies an existing sub-cluster name.

-Identifier of the large object that includes this page
+Specifies the identifier of the large object that contains this page.

 Examples